slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ## Cosmogenesis myth

-Disclaimer: This is just a myth.
-That doesn't mean it's not true.
+Disclaimer: This is just a myth. ...That doesn't mean it's not true.

 All is originated from "Everything".
 Everything, is the most general default assumption (tied with “nothing”).